Financial Aid Explained

 For more information on individual awards and what they mean, please see the CEI catalog or visit our financial aid page.

 A student interested in receiving student loans must visit the CEI website to (1) accept the loan on Student Self-Service (2) sign a Master Promissory Note and (3) complete Entrance Loan Counseling.
 A student must also be enrolled in 6 credits or more.
-First time borrowers who are first time CEI students will have to wait 30 days from the beginning of the semester before their loan funds will be disbursed.
+First-time borrowers who are first-time CEI students will have to wait 30 days from the beginning of the semester before their loan funds will be disbursed.
+Loans will be disbursed in two disbursements (Fall-Spring).
+If attending only one semester, loans will be disbursed in two disbursements within that semester.
+The first disbursement will be at the beginning of the term and the second at mid-terms.

 |Second-Year Undergraduate Annual Loan Limit||$6,500—No more than $4,500 of this amount may be in subsidized loans.||$10,500—No more than $4,500 of this amount may be in subsidized loans.|